Q: Does Kamala Harris support government-paid gender-affirming surgery for prison inmates and immigrant detainees?

 Actions taken during the Biden-Harris administration have indicated some support for necessary medical care for transgender inmates.
 The Department of Justice has provided statements of interest in cases in which state prisoners have sought gender-affirming care.
 These statements note that, among other legal bases, the Eighth Amendment’s prohibition of cruel and unusual punishment requires adequate care for prisoners, including those with gender dysphoria.
 Gender dysphoria is a diagnosis that some but not all transgender people have, and refers to intense distress over the mismatch between a person’s sex assigned at birth and their gender identity.

-In 2022, the BOP brought back a Transgender Offender Manual for how to treat federal prisoners, following a Trump-era hiatus for the document.
+In 2022, the BOP reissued a Transgender Offender Manual for how to treat federal prisoners, following Trump-era changes made to the document.
 In response to questions about gender-affirming care, a BOP spokesperson sent us a link to this document.
 Among other policies, the document now addresses gender-affirming surgery.

 “For transgender inmates in Bureau custody, surgery may be the final stage in the transition process and is generally considered only after one year of clear conduct and compliance with mental health, medical, and programming services at the gender affirming facility,” the document reads, while acknowledging that not all transgender inmates even want these surgeries.